corticon/documentation/docs/Getting-Started/Rulesheets.md

 Determines the completeness of the rule set (creates rules to fill in gaps).

 ### Rule ambiguity
-Determines the completeness of the rule set (creates rules to fill in gaps).
+Determines if rules are in conflict (overlapping conditions).

 ### Logical Loops
 Detects logical loops in rule interaction that may need special attention.